Client: U.S. Agency for International Development

 Solutions: Digital Acceleration

-Across the developing world, digital technologies are accelerating change at every level of society—from mobile solutions that serve rural women’s savings groups in Tanzania to data-driven decision-making tools for natural resource planning in Honduras.
+Across the developing world, digital technologies are accelerating change at every level of society.
 The challenge is that, to date, these solutions have not matched the pace and scale of the problems they address.

-Digital Frontiers helps USAID have greater impact across its development portfolio by advancing digital tools and approaches in the areas of digital finance, digital inclusion, ICT for development, geospatial, and digital knowledge and insights.
+Digital Frontiers works to advance the goals of USAID’s Digital Strategy and helps USAID have greater impact across its development portfolio by advancing digital tools and approaches in the areas of digital finance, digital inclusion, cybersecurity, digital literacy, ICT policy, emerging technology, and digital agriculture.

 RELATED CONTENT: